Getting started

 There are several tray widgets that are unique to Qubes OS:

-• The Whonix SDWDate allows you to control the Tor connection in your sys-whonix qube.
+- The Whonix SDWDate allows you to control the Tor connection in your

-• The Qubes Clipboard lets you easily copy text from dom0.
+qube. - The Qubes Clipboard lets you easily copy text between various qubes and from dom0.

 Qube Manager

-To see all of your qubes at the same time, you can use the Qube Manager (go to the App Menu → Qubes Tools → Qube Manager), which displays the states of all the qubes in your system, even the ones that aren’t running.
+To see all of your qubes at the same time, you can use the Qube Manager.
+It displays the states of all the qubes in your system, even the ones that aren’t running.

 Command-line interface

-All aspects of Qubes OS can be controlled using command-line tools.
+All aspects of Qubes OS can be controlled using command-line tools such as the terminal emulator.
+The default terminal emulator in Qubes is Xfce Terminal.
 Opening a terminal emulator in dom0 can be done in several ways:

-• Go to the App Menu and select Terminal Emulator at the top.
+- Go to the App Menu, click on the Settings icon, choose Other from the drop-down menu, and select Xfce Terminal Emulator at the bottom.

 First boot